Welcome to the Year 6 class pages.

-Oak Class will have PE on Fridays and will also be running the mile and completing our personal challenge each week so PE kits in everyday please!
+Oak Class will have Games on Wednesdays and Gymnastics on Mondays and will also be running the mile and completing our personal challenge each week so PE kits in everyday please!

-Elm have PE on Wednesdays this term and will be focusing on Hockey.
+Elm have Games on Wednesdays and Gymnastics on Mondays.

 Oak Class will visit the library on Wednesdays.